-This is primarily because of the operating requirements of the new subsidiaries.
-The expansion program of the group caused higher salaries and wages, depreciation, fuel expenses and other operating expenses.
-The launching of various advertisements and promotions like PULSE Technology are also factors causing the increment.
+Due to operating requirements of the new subsidiaries.
+The expansion program of the group also resulted in higher salaries and wages, depreciation, fuel expenses and other operating expenses.
+The launching of various advertisements and promotions such as PULSE Technology also contributed to the increase as well.